 Bulldogs in Bull-Baiting

 Bulldogs were used in bull-baiting to pin and hold the bull by its nose.
 As the bull tried to free its muzzle by lowering its head to use its horns, the Bulldog too would “play low” or keep close to the ground to avoid being struck and injured.

 To provide an advantage to the Bulldogs, the bull was also anchored to an iron ring attached to a heavy stone or a stake driven into the ground.
-They were secured with a rope of about fifteen feet in length to limit their mobility around the ring.
+Plus, they were secured with a rope of about fifteen feet in length to limit their mobility around the ring.

 The bulls had a freedom of movement of about 30 feet.
-As the bull-baiting proceeded, the bull would keep his nose close to the ground and the Bulldog would keep its head close to the ground.
+As the bull-baiting proceeded, the bull would keep his nose close to the ground and the Bulldog would keep his head low on the floor.
 It’s a most extreme game of attrition – survival of the fittest.

-The Popularity of Bull-Baiting
+Popularity of Bull-Baiting

 Queen Elizabeth was among the connoisseurs of bull-baiting who often had parties around bull-baiting — sort of like summer BBQ parties but for the Elizabethan Era.
 It was a national sport in England from the thirteenth to the eighteenth century.

 Bull-baiting was not a normal sport – it was ingrained into English lifestyle.
 As such, Butchers could be liable to a penalty in many English towns if they sold the flesh of a bull in the market without that bull having participated in bull-baiting the previous day.

-Why Bulldogs Excel at Bull-Baiting
+Why Bulldogs Exceled at Bull-Baiting

 Bulldogs were aggressive in nature which made them want and dare to fight an animal several times their own size.
 Combined with their particular physical characteristics, this ambition was not completely “fool-hardy.”

 These dogs take a beating from bulls.
 And by beating, I mean they were often outmatched by the sheer power of the bull.
 Short legs also helped when bulls would shake them in the air or when bulls would try to gore them on the ground.

 With their strong jaws, Bulldogs could hold on to a bull’s nose and not let go till the bull bled to death.
 As a bull swings his torso and head, it’s in the Bulldog’s interest to hold on and hang tight, otherwise they’ll be flung across the ring.

-Those loose folds of skin of the Bulldog served as a kind of protection for the Bulldog’s vital organs.
-The face wrinkles which are a distinctive feature of Bulldogs helps move blood down their faces and keep the blood out of their eyes.
+Those loose folds of skin of the Bulldog served as protection for the Bulldog’s vital organs.
+The face wrinkles, a distinctive feature of Bulldogs, helps move blood down their faces to keep the blood out of their eyes.
 All of which, were very useful.

 Bulldog’s Transition Into Pets